isuthermography/spatialnde2/doc/UsersGuide/source/examples.rst

 LoadLibrary() on Windows or dlopen() on Linux/Apple.

 Instead we can load external C++ code by wrapping it in a Python module.
-This an additional advantage: The use of the Python package/module naming scheme for accessing the external code.
+This provides an additional advantage: The use of the Python package/module naming scheme for accessing the external code.
 An example of this is given in the ``spatialnde2_example_cpp_function`` subdirectory, which contains an entire "external" C++ SpatialNDE2 math